-Table 22: Postprocessor ddnames - text output (continued) ddname Contents Allocations Notes MFRnnnnn Report output One ddname for one data set to be allocated for each of the intervals contained in nnnnn is a decimal number from 00001 to 99999; successively generated.
+Table 22.
+Postprocessor ddnames - text output (continued) ddname Contents Allocations Notes MFRnnnn Report output One ddname for one data set to be allocated for each of the intervals contained in the input data. nnnnn is a decimal number from 00001 to 99999; successively generated.
 For example, if a session has 15 intervals, ddnames are MFR00001 through MFR00015. the input data.
 For creating one output data set, use ddname PPRPTS.
 MFXnnnnn Exception interval report data One ddname for one data set to be allocated for each of the intervals included in the exception report. nnnnn is a decimal number from 00001 to 99999.
 The first interval is assigned the ddname MFX00001.
 The second MFX00002, and each subsequent interval is assigned a ddname in ascending numerical order.
 If no exception interval reports are produced in a given interval, the data set for that interval is empty.
 For creating one output data set, use ddname PPXRPTS.
 PPEXTnnn Exception report output One ddname for one data set to be allocated for each system included in the input data. nnn is a decimal number from 001 to 999.
 The first system encountered is assigned to ddname PPEXT001, and each subsequent system is assigned a ddname in ascending numerical order.
 PPORPnnn Overview report output One ddname for one data set to be allocated for each of the systems included in the input data. nnn is a decimal number from 001 to 999.
 The first system encountered is assigned to ddname PPORP001, and each subsequent system is assigned a ddname in ascending numerical order.
-PPRPTS Combined interval report One ddname for one data set to be allocated to contain all reports of all interval There is no dynamic allocation of this ddname.
+PPRPTS Combined interval report One ddname for one data set to be allocated to contain all reports of all intervals included in the input data.
+There is no dynamic allocation of this ddname.
 You must define it explicitly if you want to get all interval reports into one data set or output class.
-You should not use the subparameter DEFER for this ddname. input data.
+You should not use the subparameter DEFER for this ddname.
 If you define this ddname, no MFR nnnnn files will be created.
 PPSUMnnn Summary report output One ddname for one data set to be allocated for each of the systems included in the input data. nnn is a decimal number from 001 to 999.
 The first system encountered is assigned the ddname PPSUM001, and each subsequent system is assigned a ddname in ascending numerical order.
-PPXRPTS Combined exception report One ddname for one data set to contain all exception reports for all intervals contained in the input data.
-There is no dynamic allocation of this ddname.
-You must define it explicitly if you want to get all exception reports into one data set or output class.
-You should not use the subparameter DEFER for this ddname.
-If you define this ddname, no MFX nnnnn files will be created.
+PPXRPTS Combined exception report One ddname for one data set to contain all exception reports for all intervals contained in the input data. into one data set or output class.
+You should not use th If you define this ddname, no MFX nnnnn files will be created.
 PPXSRPTS Sysplex report output One ddname for one data set to be allocated to contain all sysplex reports included in the input data.
 All sysplex reports are written to this data set.
 RMFPnnnn Monitor II session interval report output One ddname is generated and one data set is created for each report for each session-identifier included in the reporting. nnnn is a decimal number from 0001 to 9999.
 When the Postprocessor is to generate reports for more than one system, a separate data set is allocated for each report for each system.
 When operands for a Monitor II session are not specified on the REPORTS 1 statement, the Postprocessor uses the operands in the SMF record, and a separate data set is allocated each time the operands change.